The Best Islands In Hawaii

 1. Kauai – “The Garden Isle”

-Kauai is blessed with such immense natural beauty, that even a quick trip to the gas station is a scenic drive.
-It is the oldest of the major Hawaiian islands, home to some of the wettest spots on the planet and to the most “hippies” you’ll find in the state.
-Given this geological head start, Mother Nature has had millennia to erode Kauai’s volcanic peaks and carve its lush interior to absolute works of art.
+Kauai is blessed with such immense natural beauty that even a quick trip to the gas station counts as a scenic drive.
+It is the oldest of the major Hawaiian islands, home to some of the wettest spots on the planet and the most “hippies” in the state.
+Given its geological head start over neighboring islands, Mother Nature has had millennia to erode Kauai’s volcanic peaks and carve its lush interior into absolute works of art.
 You come to Kauai for the outdoors and to get as close as possible to experiencing that “paradise” of a feeling.
 The same can be said for Hollywood, which frequently uses Kauai as the backdrop in blockbuster films.

 Without a doubt, Kauai’s premier attractions are centered around its impenetrable Na Pali coastline.
-It is here that you can hike the Kalalau Trail with the blue of the Pacific beneath your feet, or head to Koke’e State Park for an even better angle from the Awa’awapuhi Trail.
-Other not to be missed highlights include Waimea Canyon – “the Grand Canyon of the Pacific”, and Tunnels Beach – the premier snorkeling spot on the island in a magnificent tropical setting.
+It is here that you can hike the spectacular Kalalau Trail or head to Koke’e State Park to get a better angle from the Awa’awapuhi Trail.
+Other highlights include Waimea Canyon – “the Grand Canyon of the Pacific”, and Tunnels Beach – the prettiest stretch of soft sand on the island.

 Great for: hiking, beaches, surfing, family holiday